-Like all other UEI locations throughout California, the UEI Las Vegas campus will welcome new students with modified operations that include comprehensive COVID-19 prevention protocols.
+Like all other UEI Trade School Locations throughout California, the UEI Las Vegas Trade School will welcome new students with modified operations that include comprehensive COVID-19 prevention protocols.

 “UEI is training essential workers, particularly in our health care programs, and students are seeing the types of precautionary protocols that they can expect when entering the workforce after they graduate,” Dr. Fateri added.

 Modified operations at UEI Trade School in Las Vegas will include COVID-19 protocols such as limited time on campus for students and focusing that time on essential learning tasks, wearing masks, temperature checks upon entry, social distancing, hand sanitation stations throughout campus, a staggered schedule limiting the number of students on campus at one time, and protective personal equipment (PPE) for medical and dental assistant labs.
 Labs and classrooms will be cleaned and sanitized after each class.

 “UEI is a viable option for students who are not able to put their lives on hold for years while they attend college,” York said.
 “In as few as 10 months, you can learn the skills you need to start a career.
 We offer hands-on training from instructors who have a wealth of experience in the industries they teach.
 Some programs include an externship with local employers, and UEI offers career services and job placement resources.
 If you are an employer looking to hire skilled workers, we invite you to talk with us about your needs.”

 To see a list of current openings visit the UEI career site bepartofagreatteam.com.